Because heroes can have desk jobs

 - At least one letter of recommendation that provides evidence of personal and/or professional qualifications for graduate study.

-- A two-page written Personal Statement stating the reasons for applying to the program and how the applicant can benefit by its completion.
+- A two-page written Personal Statement stating the reasons for applying to the program and how the applicant can benefit from its completion.

 - Foundational knowledge in computer programming, computer networking and database management demonstrated by transcripts and/or IT related working experiences and certificates.
 Students are required to take IASP 505 (Foundations of Cybersecurity Science) to refresh their domain knowledge.